uptonking/note4yaoo/dev/lib-fwk-solidjs-blog.md

 // a global context stack that will be used to keep track of any running Reactions or Derivations const context = [];

-function subscribe(running, subscriptions) {
+// bi-reference between runningContext and signalSub function subscribe(running, subscriptions) {
   subscriptions.add(running);
   running.dependencies.add(subscriptions);
 }

-export function createSignal(value) {
+// Signals consist of a getter, setter, and a value. like a Subject object
+// Reactions, also called Effects, Autoruns, Watches, or Computeds, observe our Signals and re-run them every time their value updates. export function createSignal(value) {
   // each Signal has its own subscriptions list. const subscriptions = new Set();

+  // auto subscribe when read
   const read = () => {
     const running = context[context.length - 1];
     if (running) subscribe(running, subscriptions);